petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/battlecards/current-battlecards.md

 * ShopifyPlus has evolved from the consumer-focused Shopify application
 * Shopify is a best fit for digital businesses that need a quick, light, and usable solution
 * ShopifyPlus has significant functional limitations compared with true enterprise platforms

+### Backbase

+* Backbase is a fast growing fintech software provider that empowers financial institutions to accelerate their digital transformation and compete in a digital-first world.
+* Despit being a best fit for digital businesses that need certain limited use cases, Backbase has significant functional limitations versus its enterprise peers.

+### Contentful

+* Contentful is a flexible and future-friendly content platform that helps editors to manage and developers to serve content into mobile or web applications.
+* Despite being one of the fastest growing brands in the market, Contentful has certain limitations for sites that require high levels of customization, especially e-commerce.

+### Umbraco

+* Umbraco is an open-source .NET Core CMS.
+* Umbraco is used by more than 500,000 companies and web solutions around the world, from small business brochure sites to complex multilingual corporate websites.
+* Although Umbraco may be a good fit for a project consisting of a single website, it seems to be costly and lacking in features and accessibility that are needed for more complex solutions.

 Next: Understand the [structure of the battlecards](./battlecard-format.md).